Adzz/data_schema/README.md

 (You end up with a list of structs defined by the provided schema).
 Similar to has_many in ecto
 5. `aggregate` - The value will be a casted value formed from multiple bits of data in the source.

+Available options are:

+    - `:optional?` - specifies whether or not the field in the struct should be included in the `@enforce_keys` for the struct.
+By default all fields are required but you can mark them as optional by setting this to `true`.
+This will also be checked when creating a struct with `DataSchema.to_struct/2` returning an error if the required field is null.

+For example:

+                defmodule Sandwich do
+                  require DataSchema

+                  DataSchema.data_schema([
+                    field: {:type, "the_type", &{:ok, String.upcase(&1)}, optional?: true}, ])
+                end

 To see this better let's look at a very simple example.
 Assume our input data looks like this:

 ```elixir